Wilton Stalking Lawyer

 - Electronic stalking, Class B Misdemeanor, Six months of imprisonment and a $1,000 fine

-A stalking lawyer in Wilton can advocate for an alternative sentence whenever possible.
+A lawyer in Wilton can advocate for an alternative sentence following stalking charges whenever possible.
 It may be possible to negotiate a penalty that does not involve putting a conviction on the record to avoid the negative stigma of a criminal record.

 How Does a State of Mind Impact a Charge?

 For first- or second-degree stalking, someone must act knowingly or intentionally.
-To be convicted of third-degree stalking or electronic stalking, actions must be “willful,” and the person acting must recklessly cause fear or emotional distress in the person who is subjected to the alleged stalking actions.
-A Wilton stalking attorney can fight the charges by proving the person accused lacked the requisite state of mind to satisfy the statutory requirements.
+To be convicted of a third-degree offense or electronic stalking, actions must be “willful,” and the person acting must recklessly cause fear or emotional distress in the person who is subjected to the alleged stalking behaviors.
+A Wilton attorney can fight the stalking charges by proving the person accused lacked the requisite state of mind to satisfy the statutory requirements.

 Is There More than One Way to Commit a Stalking Offense?